Small Claims Cases

 Settlement Prior to the Hearing Date

-Often the defendant may want to settle out of court before the hearing date.
-If the claim is paid you should file a voluntary dismissal with the court.
+The defendant may want to settle out of court before the hearing date.
+If the claim is paid before your hearing, file a voluntary dismissal with the court.

-On the date the trial is set, plan to arrive at the court a few minutes early.
-You must bring all paperwork, witnesses and evidence to prove your case.
-No adjournments will be granted to permit you to bring these at a later date.
+On the date the trial is set, plan to arrive at court a few minutes early.
+Bring all paperwork, witnesses and evidence to prove your case.
+The hearing will not be adjourned if you forget to bring what you need to present your case.

 One of several things may occur on the scheduled date: